When Penetration Feels Impossible or Painful: A Beginner’s Guide to Vaginismus

 • Movement or touch that helps you feel grounded, not tense

-If you’re not sure where to start, I’ve recorded a free 7-minute guided practice to help you reconnect with your body in a way that doesn’t feel overwhelming.
+If you’re not sure where to start, I’ve recorded a free short audio practice to help you reconnect with your body in a way that doesn’t feel overwhelming - Download it here .

 3. Rethink what intimacy looks like